 INTEGRATED PRIMARY CARE TRACK

 Drs.
-Stephanie Marcello, Kristen Riley, and Mark Versella are the primary supervisors for the
+Stephanie Marcello, Kristen Riley, and Mark Versella are the primary supervisors for the Integrated Primary Care track.
+The four positions within this track are funded by a Health Resources and Services

 Stephanie Marcello, Ph.D.